Bob Backlund: New Japan Pro-Wrestling (2001)

-From 1998 to 1999, he wrestled for Battlarts in Japan.
 In October 2001 he returned to New Japan Pro-Wrestling teaming with Tatsumi Fujinami for a few matches.
 He once again retired from wrestling.

 Total Nonstop Action Wrestling (2007)

 After many references to Bob Backlund were made by Kevin Nash, he officially debuted in Total Nonstop Action Wrestling (TNA) in January 2007, at the Final Resolution pay-per-view, judging the finals of the Paparazzi Championship Series (PCS) between Alex Shelley and Austin Starr.
 Given the tie breaking vote, Backlund launched a long explanation before declaring his decision a draw, and the match was restarted by PCS director Kevin Nash.
 After Shelley won the match, Starr pie-faced Backlund because he believed Backlund had cost him the match, at which Backlund responded by putting Starr in the crossface chickenwing.
 At Against All Odds after Senshi defeated Austin Starr, Backlund came out and put his own chickenwing on Starr before dragging him to the back.

 Backlund then began to make regular appearances on Impact!.
 During this time, he was described as crazy and weird by commentators Don West and Mike Tenay, somewhat similar to the "Mr. Backlund" gimmick of his second WWF tenure.
 At Destination X, Backlund was in the corner of Austin Starr who lost to Senshi in a Crossface Chickenwing match.
 At Lockdown, Backlund was the special guest referee in a Six Sides of Steel match where Senshi defeated Austin Starr.

 Backlund made his in-ring return at Slammiversary, where he defeated Alex Shelley.
 He then teamed with Jerry Lynn to lose to Alex Shelley and Chris Sabin (managed by Kevin Nash) at Victory Road.
-When TNA redesigned their website, Backlund's profile was removed, signaling the end of his run with the company.
+When TNA redesigned their website, Backlund's profile was removed, signalling the end of his run with the company.